Arkmere/FDMS/STATE.md

-implement installed-desktop packaging path implement migration into app-managed state cross-platform hardening and launch-readiness pass 11.3 Deferred from immediate next-up status
+implement installed-desktop packaging path implement migration into app-managed state cross-platform hardening and launch-readiness pass 11.3 Immediate next-up status

+The next active feature workstream is:

+Formation continuation / expansion

+Desktop productization remains the biggest overall launch-risk track, but the next feature work should focus on formations.

+11.4 Deferred from immediate next-up status

 The following are not the next active tranche now: